 - La Manduca has great affordable tapas and larger sharing dishes.

 - Federal Cafe doesn’t serve traditional Spanish food, but is the place to go if you are looking for delicious healthy breakfasts.

 Most of my eating experiences in Madrid have happened just because I’ve stumbled upon a bar or restaurant and decided to try it out – I encourage you to do the same!

 Where to go from Madrid

 Don’t wait for the summer to explore Spain!
 Spain in winter still has a lot to offer.
-From the sunny south coast to the Canary Islands which stay warm year-round, there are places to catch a few rays in the country, or you could head to the mountains for snowy weather, or just enjoy cultural attractions elsewhere in the country.
-I’ll have a full post about Spain in winter on the blog soon!
+From the sunny south coast cities, like Malaga, to the east coast cities of Valencia and Alicante, to the Canary Islands which stay warm year-round, there are places to catch a few rays in the country, or you could head to the mountains for snowy weather, or just enjoy cultural attractions elsewhere in the country.

 Alternatively, I’ve used Madrid as a stopover on the way to sunny Mexico.
 There are cheap flights with AeroMexico and Mexico City is still warm and sunny in winter!